 I tell the truth.

-Even if it is uncomfortable and sounds not-so-nice.
-Due to my position, I might have more information and might not sometimes have the liberty to discuss them.
-However, I will always try to stay faithful.
+Even if it is uncomfortable and stings a little.
+Due to my position, I may sometimes have access to information that I can’t fully share.
+Still, I’ll always do my best to stay faithful to the truth.

+My brains run a few thread in parallel, and I discuss them as they are hot, or store them in my head.
 It helps me get everything organized and put into the process.
 I don’t mind surprises, just not too many.
-A confluence/notion/note page with a table in it is my happy place : ) You will mostly find my desk crowded and messy; it is the opposite of my head.
-I like structured plans; I like them better when they work with a bit of adjustment on the way.
+A confluence/notion/note page with a table in it is my happy place : ) I like reasonably written good plans (and hate greatly structured bad ones); I like them better when they work with a bit of adjustment on the way.

 I work hard.

 I’ve always been a hard worker, even from a young age.
-I’m rarely intimidated by the effort a task requires, which sometimes means I struggle a bit when others don’t bring the same energy.
-But, I believe teamwork and communication help bridge that gap.
+I’m rarely intimidated by the effort a task requires.
+I don’t expect everyone to match it all the time, but it is my default setting.

 I tend to question common beliefs regularly.

 I see productive disagreement as an excellent tool for growth and excellence in a field where absolute truths rarely exist.
-Even when I disagree with others, I admit they have valid points.
+Even when I disagree with others, I tend to ‘dig’ where we disagree, to grow/challenge my own views.

 It helps me understand the other person’s belief system, mindset, and train of thought.
-That leads me to ask many questions which require no immediate answers.
+That leads me to ask many questions that do not always require immediate answers.
+But the threads are running….
 Even when I agree with others, I keep questioning to discover our blind spots.

 My Shortcomings…